Our Story

 A Thoughtful, Ongoing Evolution

-Under the current ownership of Paige Roberts, the studio continues to evolve with care.
 Recent updates include expanded infrared heat, refreshed lobby and hallway spaces, improved storage for props, and a simplified registration experience.

-to create a space that supports authentic practice, meaningful connection, and a sense of belonging
+Through each change, the intention has remained the same: to create a space that supports authentic practice, meaningful connection, and a sense of belonging.

 Prana Today

-But the intention remains the same—
+but the intention remains the same.

 To create space.